Recursive-algebraic solution of the closed string tachyon vacuum equation: Key numerical values

 \section{Key numerical values}

-All mapping radii are computed from the hypergeometric local coordinate~\eqref{eqn:local coordinate} by extracting $\rho_j = |f_j'(0)|$ to $50$-digit precision.
+All numerical values in this appendix are evaluated at the threshold length $L = \Lstar.$ All mapping radii are computed from the hypergeometric local coordinate~\eqref{eqn:local coordinate} by extracting $\rho_j = |f_j'(0)|$ to $50$-digit precision.
 The function $v$ in eq.~\eqref{eqn:v function} determines $\ue^{2\ui v}$ only modulo~$\pi;$ in the numerical implementation we fix the branch by requiring $\rho_j$ to agree with the hypergeometric result, which is equivalent to absorbing the integer $\tilde{l}_j$ from eq.~\eqref{eqn:mapping radius} into the branch choice.
 This convention sets $\tilde{l} = -1$ uniformly and shifts $v$ relative to the principal-branch evaluation of eq.~\eqref{eqn:v function} at asymmetric border lengths.